How Dalradian will minimise its environmental impact

 We’ve redesigned the plant at the future mine to minimise emissions.

 It uses conveyor belts instead of trucks, and biodiesel and electric vehicles where possible.
 The tailings method is a dry stack, a more secure method than tailings dams and can be progressively rehabilitated during operations and ponds have been designed to withstand a 1 in 1000 year storm event and developed through 100% excavation into existing ground.
 A comprehensive carbon offset scheme catches the remaining emissions.
-We achieved carbon neutrality for a fourth year in 2022, and our plan will ensure that we do so in the years to come.
+We achieved carbon neutrality for a fifth year in 2023, and our plan will ensure that we do so in the years to come.

 In Northern Ireland, peat is an important store of carbon and assists in managing water flow during heavy rainfalls, as well as maintaining good water quality.
 Peat rehabilitation is a key action to lower emissions and fight climate change.
 Peat loss will be minimised in construction of the project and unavoidable peat loss will be offset by peat restoration in the local area.